Safwaan-GitHub/push_swap/README.md

 ```
 ./push_swap x
 ```
-Where x is any number/series of numbers
+Where x is any integer number/series of numbers
 ```
 ./push_swap 1 3
 ```